simonalois/pedogenetic_ARG/README.md

 climatic gradients, mountain forests soils, volcanic ash soils, Andosols, SOC, forest vegetation types

 Highlights:
--	Soil development is superimposed by rejuvenation with young volcanic deposition.
+-	Soil development has continuously been rejuvenated by young volcanic deposits.
--	CN ration is the most direct effect of the vegetation on edaphic parameters.
--	Driving factors are soil water balance, thermal conditions, and biological activity.
+-	Driving factors were soil water balance, thermal conditions, and litter quality.
+-	Vegetation affected soil properties mainly through the CN ratio of its litter.
+-	Changes in mineralogical composition additionally influence soil development.

 <br>
 <br>

 **Abstract**:<p align="justify">
+Abstract
-The mountain forests of Northern are one of the world’s largest continuous deciduous forest areas with only moderate impact of forest management, representing a steep precipitation gradient from the humid hyperoceanic conditions of the Valdivian temperate rainforests in the west to the xeric-pluviseasonal forest steppe ecotone in the east.
-The aim of the study is to enhance the understanding of forest soil properties and processes along interacting gradients, and to provide solid data and baseline information for a study region with limited information available. <br>
-We therefore collected 45 soil profile and 66 topsoil data along 16 elevational transects separated in 4 sections along the climatic gradient in two replicated west-east valley transects.
-From the soil profile descriptions with standard chemical soil analyses 24 profiles were selected for selective dissolution analysis of Al, Fe, Si oxides and PO4 retention, and 5 for XRD analysis of mineralogical composition.<br>
+The mountain forests of Northern Patagonia are one of the world’s largest contiguous deciduous forest areas with only moderate impact of forest management.
+They represent a steep hydroclimatic gradient, with a humid to xeric soil water balance from west to east, and pronounced elevation gradients.
+The aim of this study was to elucidate forest soil formation along these interacting gradients and to disentangle the various influencing factors.
+We collected 45 soil profile and 66 topsoil samples along 16 elevational transects located in 4 sections along the moisture gradient in two replicated west-to-east valley transects.
+Based on soil profile descriptions and standard chemical soil analyses, 24 profiles were further characterised by selective dissolution analysis of short-range order minerals and PO4 retention, and 5 profiles were analysed for bulk and clay mineralogical composition. <br>
-We found distinct patterns of soil development along the humidity gradient from moisture to xeric soil water balance conditions, along the thermal conditions from mountain to subalpine forest types, and with changing biological activity characterised by CN ratio of the topsoil.
+We found distinct patterns of soil development along the hydroclimatic gradient, along the elevation (thermal) gradient, and with changing litter quality characterised by the CN ratio.
+The distinct plant species composition of the forest types plays a significant role in shaping soil properties through the CN ratio of the ecto-organic layer and topsoil.
 Volcanic ash deposition regularly rejuvenates soils, particularly in the humid west, influencing both mineral composition and pedogenetic development.
-The distinct tree species composition of the forest types also plays a significant role in shaping soil properties.<br>
+We partly attribute the less pronounced expression of andic properties in the east to aeolian deposition of non-volcanic material. <br>
-Our findings reveal a complex interplay between climate, vegetation, and volcanic depositon, which has implications for understanding pedogenetic development and properties in the northern Patagonian forests.
+Our findings reveal a complex interplay between climate, vegetation, and volcanic deposition, which has implications for understanding pedogenetic development and the effects of climate change in the Northern Patagonian forests.<br>